Jukasa Motor Speedway: Reopening

 The track received fresh asphalt and a redesign that now features turns up to 8.5 degrees, with the previous flat straightaways now showing 3.5 degrees in banking and a racing surface that is 60 feet (18.28m) wide.
 The track also features over 1000 campsites for fans.

 Jukasa plans to replace the current grandstands, raise the main tower following the grandstand and install a spectator crossover bridge to the infield to improve the track even further.
 Jukasa continues to gain more attention and due to this many people within the racing industry are beginning to look at this track as potential to host one of NASCAR's top three national series in the future.

 Music

-Concerts have been occasionally at Cayuga Speedway; usually conforming with either the country or the heavy metal genre.
+Concerts have been held occasionally at Cayuga Speedway; usually conforming with either the country or the heavy metal genre.
 Rock bands such as The Sheepdogs and the Georgia Satellites have performed at the speedway the night before major racing events.

 Closure

-Jukasa Motor Speedway has permanently closured it doors for auto racing in November 2021.
+Jukasa Motor Speedway permanently closed its doors for auto racing in November 2021.